Tanvir000Tonoy/2025/January 2025.md

 ```
 01.01.2025<br>
-Enjoying a BBQ party with Shimul Sarker , Saikat Datta and Bandhan.
-My first BBQ party where I alongside shimul prepared the Chikens and later managed all the shopping parts.
+Enjoyed a BBQ party with Shimul Sarker, Saikat Datta, and Bandhan.
+It was my first BBQ party where Shimul and I prepared the chicken and managed all the shopping.
 It was remarkable.

 03.01.2025<br>
-I received an email from Swinburne and will try to understand the concept.
+Received an email from Swinburne and will try to understand the concept.

 05.01.2025<br>
-Got a haircut, observed the ImmI website, learned a bit of Python for an upcoming coding contest, and enjoyed a wonderful evening with friends.
+Got a haircut, checked the ImmI website, learned some Python for an upcoming coding contest, and enjoyed a wonderful evening with friends.

 06.01.2025<br>
 [at midnight]
-Nothing to share
+Nothing to share.

 Planning to visit IDP in the morning for further visa application processing.